nliaquin/linux-guides/arch-install.md

 Now you may reboot:
 > reboot

+Although, I prefer to shutdown instead, unplug my usb installation medium, and then start back up.
+A lot of EFI systems tend to try and boot automatically back into a bootable usb stick lately, including newer Thinkpads.

 ### Post-Installation
 A problem you might run into is with internet after finishing the installation.